System Design Space

 hard

-In engineering practice, it helps connect tunable consistency, partitioning, LSM storage, and query modeling to concrete product demands where availability and linear write growth matter more than universal query flexibility.
+In engineering practice, it connects tunable consistency, data partitioning, LSM-style storage, and query modeling to product demands where availability and linear write growth matter more than universal querying.

-In interviews and architecture discussions, this chapter is strong because it lets you state Cassandra's limits honestly: it solves some classes of problems extremely well, but needs complementary patterns where ad-hoc queries or strict consistency are expected.
+In interviews and architecture discussions, this chapter is strong because it lets you state Cassandra's limits honestly: it solves some classes of problems extremely well, but needs complementary designs where exploratory queries or strict consistency are expected.

 Practical value of this chapter